Clavernever/Gentler_Racemenu/docs/README.md

   - [ ] Support any combination of race/birthsign mods
   - [x] Birthsigns are recognised automatically from your load order
-  - [ ] Races are recognised automatically from your load order.
+  - [x] Races are recognised automatically from your load order.
-    > I'm waiting for the necessary API changes to be able to do it.
-  - [x] Non-omwaddon compatibility modules are recognised and enabled automatically based on your load order, so long as you didn't change their addon file names.
+  - [x] Compatibility modules are recognised and enabled automatically based on your load order, so long as you didn't change their addon file names.
-    > Some mods may still require compatibility patches or addons even after races are automated, especially if they use custom scripts.
   - [ ] Opening Racemenu from a custom UI window.
   - [ ] Storing a history, accessible via said UI, of all races and classes your character went through.

-  - [ ] Allow you to switch between any of the supported race/birthign mods mid-run, via the following steps:
+  - [x] Allow you to switch between any of the supported race/birthign mods mid-run, via the following steps:
-    1. Initiate migration by clicking a button in GRO's UI
+    1. Initiate migration by clicking a button in GRO's Settings Menu
-       This will automatically save and then quit your game.
+       This will automatically save and then quit your game a second after you resume the game.
     2. Swap your birthign/race/both mod(s), launch the game and load your save (ignoring the missing content warnings).
     3. Pick your desired race from the new mod via the (automatically opened) vanilla racemenu.
-    4. Save and quit your game.
+    4. Save your game.
-    5. Load your save again and play away.

 #### What it will not do, probably ever: